 An item listed on my receipt is missing from the package.
 What do I do?

-We do our utmost best to make sure items are packed correctly the first time; but occasionally all is not well.
-Check to make sure the items were not overlooked.
+I do my utmost best to make sure items are packed correctly the first time; but occasionally all is not well.
+Check to make sure the items were not overlooked .
 Some items may be wrapped in paper.
 Others may be stacked or folded and not immediately visible.
-If items are still missing, please head over to the contact page and let us know what’s missing.
+If items are still missing, please use the contact page and let me know what’s missing.

 I have not received my package.
 What do I do?